gabhi/cordova-plugin-gesture/README.md

 With 'hybrid' development, you can explore combining native code (java, objective c, ...) and JavaScript & HTML5.

-When using [Cordova/PhoneGap][1], we'll try to hack how user 'touch responsiveness' can be slow and more importantly iconsistent across different devices & platforms.
+When using [Cordova/PhoneGap][1], we'll try to hack how user 'touch responsiveness' can be slow and more importantly inconsistent across different devices & platforms.

 Listening for the 'onclick' event for example has a delay 300ms (hardcoded).
-You need to listen to 'ontouchstart' and 'ontouchend' and implement your own 'tap' event.
+You need to listen to 'ontouchstart', 'ontouchend' and implement your own 'tap' event.
 Lots of frameworks in JavaScript do this for you but it's still sloow and thanks to Android fragmentation and bugs, you can get 'missed' events.

 ### Solution